There’s a lot of information on the Trading page. This guide will walk you through what it all means.

 You can zoom in and out of the chart using your mouse wheel or scroll by clicking on the chart and moving your mouse.
 Trading View provides functionality such as indicators (e.g. Bollinger Bands, Exponential Moving Average) and various drawing tools.

-Before creating an order, ensure you have selected the right instrument and order type.
-Enter the number of contracts you would like to buy or sell.
-Depending on your order type you might have to provide additional information, such as a limit price and or a trigger price.
+Before creating an order ensure you have selected the intended contract and order type and enter the number of contracts you would like to buy or sell.
+Depending on your order type you may need to provide additional parameters such as limit price or trigger price.

 Pro Tip: You can auto-populate the limit price field by clicking on a price in the order book.

 Whenever you change the form entries the margin information below the order entry section will update.
 Check that your Initial Margin requirement is smaller than your Available Funds and click on buy or sell.

 NOTE: there is no order confirmation pop-up for Multi-Collateral contracts.

 Once you successfully submit an order that either partially or fully remains on the order book, the order will appear in the 'Open Orders' tab located in the bottom-centre of the default layout.